centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

 ### Step 3: Enabling notifications for the contacts you have defined

+> To make the configuration of notifications faster, you can define
+> the parameters on a contact template.
+All contacts that inherit this
+> template will also inherit these settings.
+See [Template inheritance rules](#template-inheritance-rules).

 1. Go to **Configuration > Users > Contacts/Users** and then click on the contact you want to be notified.

 2. On the **General Information** tab, in section **Notification**, check that **Enable notifications** is set to **Yes**.